markopostma/jquery.scrollfx/README.md

 + Used Grunt for local development

 ### Future development
-+ Release the release available for npm
++ Make release available for npm
 + Add more effects
 + Add more options
 + Write unit tests